Reinachan/AniList-High-Contrast-Dark-Theme/README.md

 ## Known Issues

 - The GraphiQL interactive editor is still light-themed.
-- I want to increase font-sizes to make it more accessible.
-This theme is accessibility-focused in general.

 If any of these issues are really annoying to you, message me on my profile https://anilist.co/user/Reina/